Thomas Van Lear: Early life

 Van Lear was born in Maryland in 1869.
-As a boy, he worked in the area's coal mines and, at the age of 18, he joined the Knights of Labor.
-He later served in the United States Army (including a year during the Spanish–American War) before relocating to Minneapolis to work as a machinist.
+As a boy, he worked in the area's coal mines and he joined the Knights of Labor on his 18th birthday.
+In ~1900, he joined the Socialist Party of America.
+He later served in the United States Army during the Spanish–American War, before relocating to Minneapolis to work as a machinist.
 He soon became active with the International Association of Machinists and other trade and union groups in the city.